Toggle Menu

 The plan aims to provide clear direction for the future management and maintenance of the park, ensuring that the park is conserved and enhanced in its entirety whilst balancing the needs of visitors and residents alike.

-Pavilion Gardens and Serpentine Walks management Plan [2MB]
+Pavilion Gardens and Serpentine Walks management Plan (PDF) [2MB]

 Canada Geese in the Gardens